pgadmin-org/pgadmin4/docs/en_US/oauth2.rst

     "OAUTH2_AUTO_CREATE_USER", "Set the value to *True* if you want to automatically create a pgAdmin user corresponding to a successfully authenticated Oauth2 user.
     Please note that password is not stored in the pgAdmin database."
+    "OAUTH2_ADDITIONAL_CLAIMS", "The additional claims to check on the openid ID token.
+    If the value is provided, and the user ID token does not have any match, it will get an authoziation error.
+    Useful for checking AzureAD_ *wids* or *groups*, GitLab_ *owner*, *maintainer* and *reporter* claims."

 Redirect URL
 ============